teuben/teunix/Env/UMD/vpn.md

 ## Local printing

-This never worked on auto-detected printed on linux.
+This never worked on auto-detected (bonjour) printed on linux.
 Seemed fine on mac though.

 ## CLI upgrading